outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - distribution: distributing functionality-generating methods to all nodes requiring functions
         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

+  - optimized network structure

     - the optimized network can be structured as versions for different intents like:
       - lowest-memory generator: the average network + distortion functions
       - relevant generator: the network nearest to the most useful versions of it
       - quick generator: the network with the components that can build other versions at lowest cost
       - core generator: the network with core components to build all other components
       - adjacent core generator: network with core components at an abstraction/interaction level where they are most adjacent (mid-level functions as opposed to granular functions or high-level agent-interaction functions or conceptual functions)

     - the optimized network (ark) has the interface components necessary to solve any problem, with no extra components
       - it has one of each parameter of required components (like definitions, bias/randomness/error structures, interfaces, core/change functions, etc) which provide enough functionality to decompose & fit all discoverable information into a system of understanding
         - for example, one example of each opposite end of a spectrum & the average in the center, or the average + distortion functions to generate the other possible values

   - primary variables of brain functionality:
     - connectivity/alignment